wnanbei/direwolf/articles/tutorial.md

 // [-Hello- -World- -direwolf- -wnanbei-]
 ```

-Then is `ReSubmatch()`, it will return a two-dimensional slice that contains all the sub matching results (Data only in brackets).
+Next is `ReSubmatch()`, it will return a two-dimensional slice that contains all the sub matching results (Data only in brackets).

 ```go
 fmt.Println(resp.ReSubmatch("-(.*?)--(.*?)-"))